Volunteers

 • Complete the full-time volunteer survey (see link below) so that we have record of your skills.

-• Unless authorized, all pre-camp volunteers will be assisting in breakdown on July 15-16.
+• Once approved as a Pre-Camp Volunteer you will receive an email with housing assignment and arrival time.
+Unless authorized, all pre-camp volunteers will be assisting in breakdown on July 17–18.

-• Arrival prior to July 3, 2022, requires written approval from the Camporama Director.
+• Written approval from the Camporama Director for Volunteer service is required.
 (This is not the Camp Eagle Rock manager.)

 • Full-time volunteers who volunteer to work during pre-camp are required to work the entire time once they arrive until Sunday lunch (unless assigned duties require otherwise) and then during breakdown.